anttiluode/TadsWowExplorer/README.md

 ## 🌍 Get Involved

 Want to tweak the field equation?
 Add a new topology?
 Visualize the FFT of the wavefronts?
-Feel free to fork, experiment, and open issues or pull requests.
+Feel free to fork.

-This is just the beginning.

 ---